thamizharasia2021/flowerclassifier/README.md

-# animalclassifier
+# Flower classifier

-This is an Animal Classifier web app using Streamlit.
-This could classify five classes of Animals viz.
-Beagle, Buffalo, Elephant, Huzky and Rhinozerous.
+This is an Flower Classifier web app using Streamlit.
+This could classify five classes of flowers viz. daisy,  dandelion, rose, sun flower and tulip.

 The classifier is build using VGG16 architecture.
-The model has an validation accuracy of 82%.
+The model has an validation accuracy of 76%.

 ## The webapp is build using streamlit.